-After the work carried out by the socio-environmental subcommittee, environmental component, as part of the reversal process carried out on December 31, 2022, a report and minutes of this subcommittee were formalized, where a total of 68 pending issues were identified (48 by the Ministry of the Environment and 20 by Petrolia within term), all of them related to purely administrative aspects to be fulfilled.

-By the end of June 30 of 2023, 61% of these points have been closed (mainly related to administrative aspects of compliance with the Environmental Management Plan and Environmental Events of the operating period).
-Work continues on 39% of pending issues, among which there are 17 points related to responses from the Ministry of the Environment and 8 points to be addressed by PETROLIA within term.
+After the work carried out by the socio-environmental subcommittee, environmental component, as part of the reversion process carried out on December 31, 2022, a report and minutes of this subcommittee were formalized, where a total of 67 pending issues were identified (47 by the Ministry of the Environment and 20 by Petrolia within term).
+By the end of September 30 of 2023, 70% of these points have been closed (mainly related to administrative aspects of compliance with the Environmental Management Plan and Environmental Events of the operating period).
+Work continues on 30% of pending issues, among which there are 14 points related to responses from the Ministry of the Environment and 6 points to be addressed by PETROLIA within term.